-- Add a Wired Node or Wireless Node: In the toolbar, click the Node > Wired_Node icon (or) Node > Wireless_Node icon, and place the device in the grid. - Add a Router: In the toolbar, click on the Router icon and place the Router in the grid. - Add a L2 Switch or L3 Switch: In the toolbar, click on Switch > L2_Switch icon (or) Switch > L3_Switch icon and place the device in the grid. - Add an Access Point: In the toolbar, click on the Access Point icon and place the Access Point in the grid - Connect the devices by using Wired/Wireless Links present in the top ribbon/toolbar.
+- Add a Wired Node or Wireless Node: In the toolbar, click the Node > Wired_Node icon (or) Node > Wireless_Node icon, and place the device in the grid. - Note: Wireless nodes can be effortlessly connected using the auto-connect feature, ensuring that users first drop the access point before adding the wireless node. - Add a Router: In the toolbar, click on the Router icon and place the Router in the grid. - Add a L2 Switch or L3 Switch: In the toolbar, click on Switch > L2_Switch icon (or) Switch L3_Switch icon and place the device in the grid. - Add an Access Point: In the toolbar, click on the Access Point icon and place the Access Point in the grid - Connect the devices by using Wired/Wireless Links present in the top ribbon/toolbar.
 Click on the first device and then click on the second device.
-A link will get formed between the two devices. - Configure an application as follows: - o Click the application icon on the top ribbon/toolbar. - Specify the source and destination devices. - Specify other application parameters per your model
+A link will get formed between the two devices. - Configure an application as follows: - i.
+Click on the Set Traffic tab in the top ribbon/toolbar. - ii.
+Select any application from the list and configure the traffic between source and destination. - iii.
+Specify other application parameters per your model.